Diversity, Equality & Inclusion

 Diversity, equality and inclusion education is not limited to school and we have a commitment to our wider school community to work with us as we learn together.
 Here we will signpost useful resources and information that can be used by students and parents outside of school hours.
 We will also keep you updated on the work we are doing in school to support diversity, equality and inclusion in education and beyond.
 Metro Article /Schools Week article:

-Zaraha writes about the importance of Uncomfortable and necessary conversations we need to have with students – and why school is the best place to start.
+Zaraha Chowdhury writes about the importance of uncomfortable and necessary conversations we need to have with students – and why school is the best place to start.

 Click the link to read more